godlikejay/web2pdf/README.md

 ```

 - `url` (string, required): The URL of the page to generate the PDF from.
+- `wait` (int, optional): the delay in milliseconds after the page loads.
 - `options` (object, optional): Puppeteer PDF options.
 Refer to [Puppeteer documentation](https://pptr.dev/api/puppeteer.pdfoptions) for the full list of available options.

 ### Response